 Are wrinkle reducers toxic?

-Yes, wrinkle reducers are derived from botulinum toxin, but no, if administered correctly it isn’t toxic.
+Wrinkle reducers are derived from botulinum toxin, but no, if administered correctly, it isn’t toxic.
 Botulinum toxins are FDA approved prescription treatments for adults to temporarily reduce the appearance of moderate to severe wrinkles in certain areas of the face.
 “Certain patients associate botulinum toxin with botulism,” Columbus-based board-certified plastic surgeon Dr. Jeffrey Donaldson points out.
 “It's important to know that this is a completely purified laboratory product that carries [significantly reduced risk] of disease or harmful systemic effect.”
-As always be mindful that there are risks in treatment with wrinkle reducers so it’s important to talk to your doctor about the risks as well as the benefits to see if they’re right for you.
+As always be mindful that there are risks in treatment with wrinkle reducers so it’s important to talk to your licensed provider about the risks as well as the benefits to see if they’re right for you.
 Have more questions?
 Chat with a trained aesthetic specialist now.

-Dr. Stephan Finical has received payment from Allergan as a consultant.
+Dr. Stephan Finical is a paid Allergan® as a consultant.